iruble23/INDE-577/README.md

 Each subdirectory contains:
 - A detailed Jupyter notebook with code, visualizations, and explanations.
-- A `README.md` file that discusses the specific machine learning algorithm, its application, and insights gained from the analysis.
+- A `README.md` file that discusses the specific machine learning algorithm, its application, and insights gained from the analysis (and a bonus fun fact about termites).

 ## Dataset Overview